AppleJack-coder/Arduino-Tetris/README.md

 ![Breadboard with IR remote](https://github.com/AppleJack-coder/Arduino-Tetris/blob/main/schematics/breadboard_with_IR_remote.jpg)

 # TODO list
+- [ ] 0.
+Rewrite code so it would be more readable
 - [x] 1.
 Func to display any symbol on led matrix
 - [x] 2.
 Func to move symbol using code
 - [ ] 3.
 Func for rotation